ajwdewit/pcse/doc/pcse_intro.rst

   time-step.
 Although the internal time-step of modules can be made more fine-grained if needed.

 * No graphical user interface.
-However the lack of a user interface is partly compensated by using PCSE with the `pandas <http://pandas.pydata.org/>`_ package and the `IPython notebook <https://ipython.org/notebook.html>`_.
+However the lack of a user interface is partly compensated by using PCSE with the `pandas <http://pandas.pydata.org/>`_ package and the `Jupyter notebook <https://jupyter.org/>`_.
-  PCSE output can be easily converted to a pandas `DataFrame` which can be used to display charts in an IPython notebook.
+  PCSE output can be easily converted to a pandas `DataFrame` which can be used to display charts in an Jupyter notebook.

 License